How disciplined segmentation and focused execution unlocked scalable growth

 Qonto is a B2B neobank serving freelancers, SMBs, and growing mid-market companies across Europe.

-To scale efficiently, Qonto didn’t need more channels or more volume.
+To scale efficiently, Qonto did not need more channels or more volume.

-It needed to identify the right early segments—and then concentrate execution until growth became predictable.
+It needed to identify the right early segments and concentrate execution until growth became more predictable.

 When broad acquisition stops compounding